A. J. Cook: Other ventures

 In 2013, it was announced she was hired as a spokeswoman for Proactiv.
 She appeared in the January/February 2014 issue of Maxim magazine.

 She was ranked at 88 on the Maxim Hot 100 2014 list.
 She was the Grand Marshal for the STP 500 at Martinsville Speedway in Martinsville, Virginia on April 3, 2016.

 Personal life

-Cook was raised in the Church of Jesus Christ of Latter-day Saints, but she does not limit her acting solely to roles reflecting Mormon beliefs.
+Cook was raised in the Church of Jesus Christ of Latter-day Saints (LDS Church), although she is no longer a practicing member.
+She also did not limit her acting solely to roles reflecting LDS Church beliefs.
 On August 3, 2001, she married her long-time boyfriend, Nathan Andersen.
 The two met in a film class at Utah Valley University, and she later moved to Salt Lake City, Utah, to be with him.
 They reside in Los Angeles, California, with their two sons.

 In September 2008, their first son, Mekhai Allan, was born.
 He appeared as Henry LaMontagne throughout the Criminal Minds series.
 The couple's second son, Phoenix Sky, was born in July 2015.
 Cook and her husband named him Phoenix because they were told that they couldn't have any more children but Phoenix was a surprise and "just rose up".
 He also appeared in Criminal Minds, as Jareau's second son, Michael.